 Monthly Recurring Revenue

-Determine how much your customers are growing by calculating how much they are spending per month.
+Firstly, determine how much your customers are growing by calculating how much they are spending per month.
 With Monthly Recurring Revenue (MRR) you will determine how much your customers have spent on your products and services month to month which will illustrate how much they have grown as a customer while working with your business.
 Apply this metric over time to keep track of whether or not your customers are having success with your product.

 To calculate this, multiply your total active customers by your average revenue per user.

 Secondly, Going one step further that the MRR is breaking down revenue potential per customer.
 However, with the Customer Lifetime Value (CLV) you can calculate the total revenue that you expect an individual customer to generate during their relationship with your company.
 The increase or decrease of this value over time can even help you determine if your customers are satisfied with your offerings or if you need to reevaluate.

 You can calculate CLV by multiplying your average purchase value by the average frequency rate, then multiply that figure by your average customer lifespan.